Save 15% on All Hosting Services

 sudo apt update && sudo apt upgrade -y

-Output explanation: You’ll see packages being downloaded and upgraded.
-At the end, the system confirms with 0 upgraded, 0 newly installed if everything is already up to date.
+What to expect: You will see packages being downloaded and upgraded.
+Once complete, the terminal confirms with a summary such as 0 upgraded, 0 newly installed if everything was already current.

 sudo apt install -y curl gnupg2 ca-certificates lsb-release apt-transport-https